-At each reporting date, the Foundation assesses whether financial assets carried at amortised cost and debt securities at FVOCI are credit-impaired.
+At each reporting date, the Foundation assesses whether financial assets carried at amortised cost are credit-impaired.
 A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.